K.Varalakshmi: Biography

 She was born in Jaggampeta, East Godavari, Andhra Pradesh.
 She is the eldest daughter of Palla Venkata Ramana and Bangaramma.

 Her schooling was completed in Jaggampeta.
 Once financially settled, she finished her M.A. from Andhra University.

 She is married to Kala Ramamohana Rao in 1964.
 They have three children.
 Their son, K. Ravindra Phaniraj is a Tourism Project consultant in Hyderabad.
 Her elder daughter, Dr. K. Geeta is a Telugu poetry writer.
 Their younger daughter, Sri Lalitha is also a story writer.

-Most of her writings addresses the women of rural areas.
+Most of her writings addresses the women's of rural areas.

 Awards

 Poetry

 Sri Sri, Devulapalli KrishnaSastry, Kandukuri Rajyalakshmi and many more.